-Figure 8 illustrates the probability related to the different predicted number of power outages given a hurricane scenario with a specific peak wind speed, making landfall in a specific zone.
-Figure 8 shows the tail of the cumulative distribution for the number of power outages given four different scenarios.
-These four scenarios are scenarios considered as surprising, either because the total number of power outages is extremely large, or because the total number of power outages is surprisingly large given a relatively weak hurricane.
-We can see that the tail of these cumulative distribution functions are heavier than what is typically seen in F-N curves, meaning that there is not a very rapid decrease in probability when the number of power outages increases.
+Fig. 8 illustrates the probability related to the different predicted number of power outages given a hurricane scenario with a specific peak wind speed making landfall in a specific zone.
+Fig. 8 shows the tail of the cumulative distribution for the number of power outages given four different scenarios.
+These four scenarios are considered as surprising either because the total number of power outages is extremely large, or because the total number of power outages is surprisingly large given a relatively weak hurricane.
+We can see that the tails of these cumulative distribution functions are heavier than what is typically seen in F-N curves, meaning that there is not a very rapid decrease in probability when the number of power outages increases.
 Qualitatively, this suggests that it would be easy to understate the probability of the very bad outcomes without a model to estimate their conditional likelihood.

-4.4 Interpretation and discussion of results
+4.4.
+Interpretation and Discussion of Results

-The highest number of power outages predicted for any of the hurricane scenarios generated was 54 million, see Figure 7a).
-This is more than five times the highest number of power outages ever recorded in the US during Hurricane Sandy.
+The highest number of power outages predicted for any of the hurricane scenarios generated was 54 million; see Fig. 7(a).
+This is more than five times the highest number of power outages ever recorded in the United States during Hurricane Sandy.
 Hurricane Sandy had a severe impact, but even though the peak wind speed of 100 knots (51 m/s) was high, it is not extreme.
 Some might therefore have been surprised by the impact caused by this hurricane.
-According to our results, a hurricane with the same peak wind speed as hurricane Sandy, making landfall in zones 3 or 4, could potentially lead to an even higher number of power outages.
-Our simulations identify a scenario with approximately 35 million power outages in Zone 4 for a storm with a 100 knots (51 m/s) wind speed.
-The red line in Figure 5 indicates the number of power outages from hurricane Sandy.
+According to our results, a hurricane with the same peak wind speed as Hurricane Sandy making landfall in zones 3 or 4 could potentially lead to an even higher number of power outages.
+Our simulations identify a scenario with approximately 35 million power outages in zone 4 for a storm with 100 knots (51 m/s) wind speed.
+The red line in Fig. 5 indicates the number of power outages from Hurricane Sandy.

-With the red line in Figure 5 as a reference, our simulations show that 10 million power outages are possible for all wind speeds in Zone 4, except 34 knots (17 m/s).
+With the red line in Fig. 5 as a reference, our simulations show that 10 million power outages are possible for all wind speeds in zone 4, except 34 knots (17 m/s).
 That a peak wind speed of 50 knots (26 m/s) potentially results in approximately 10 million power outages is a surprising result.
-This wind speed is substantially weaker than for hurricane Sandy.
-According to the Saffir-Simpson Hurricane Wind Scale this is not even a hurricane category 1 (NOAA)(0).
-The National Weather Service Weather Forecast Office(0) writes that a category 1 hurricane has:
+This wind speed is substantially weaker than for Hurricane Sandy.
+According to the Saffir-Simpson Hurricane Wind Scale, this is not even a hurricane category 1 (NOAA).(27) The National Weather Service Forecast Office(28) writes that a category 1 hurricane has:

-"Winds 74-95 mph (64-82 kt or 119-153 km/hr).
+Winds 74-95 mph (64-82 kt or 119-153 km/hr).
 Storm surge generally 4-5 ft above normal.
 No real damage to building structures.
 Damage primarily to unanchored mobile homes, shrubbery, and trees.
 Some damage to poorly constructed signs.
-Also, some coastal road flooding and minor pier damage."
+Also, some coastal road flooding and minor pier damage.